Somesh-Dahatonde/discord-clone/README.md

-# Getting Started with Create React App and Redux
+# Discord Clone with Create React App and Redux

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project is a Discord clone bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+It uses Firebase for backend services.

 ## Available Scripts